lammps/lammps/doc/src/Build_development.rst

    example the default GNU C++ and Fortran compilers of RHEL/CentOS 7.x (version 4.8.x) are not sufficient.
 The CMake configuration will try to detect incompatible versions and either skip incompatible tests or stop with an error.
-Also the number of tests will depend on installed LAMMPS packages, development environment, operating system, and configuration settings.
+Also the number of available tests will depend on installed LAMMPS packages, development environment, operating system, and configuration settings.